 Norway is not a member of the Euro-zone.
 The currency is the Norwegian Kroner (NOK).
 The Euro is not accepted in most circumstances.

 Norway allows you to bring up to 25,000 NOK (approximately A$4,000) in cash into Norway.
 If you arrive in Norway with more than 25,000 NOK, you will need to pay a customs toll and a fine.

 Directorate of Norwegian Customs

 Foreign-issued debit/credit cards are accepted by some outlets in Norway but may incur a user surcharge fee.
 Credit card transactions usually require the use of chip and PIN for identification purposes, not a signature.

 Safety and security

 Terrorism is a threat throughout the world.
-In the past few years, terrorist attacks have occurred in a number of European cities.
+Terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 A number of planned attacks have been disrupted by European security services.